What makes a good puzzle?

-Deciding what makes a puzzle great is very subjective and will vary from individual to individual.
+Deciding what makes a puzzle good or great is very subjective and will vary from individual to individual.
 Peter Hajek’s annual puzzle meeting will attest to this as many contributors are asked to state their 3 favourite puzzles of the year and whilst there will be the odd one or two puzzles which appear on many lists, these lists are often quite varied.

 So perhaps we should consider the factors in making the decision as to whether a puzzle needs to be on our wish list.
 These are: